-Poured noodle is a thin batter made of eggs and flour with a bit of water, which we will slowly pour into the tomato soup.
-For this, I will mix in a bowl one egg with two tablespoons of flour until I get a homogeneous paste.
+Poured noodles are thin batter made of eggs and flour with a bit of water, which we will slowly pour into the tomato soup.
+I will mix one egg with two tablespoons of flour in a bowl until I get a homogeneous paste.

 I added a tablespoon of water to the composition so that this composition was more fluid than I could pour into the soup in a thin thread.